karandesaiii/Consumer-sentiment-on-product-features/README.md

 # Consumer-sentiment-on-product-features
-Detecting consumer's sentiment on features of products
+Detecting consumer's sentiment on aspects/functionalities of products from product reviews with Python